 In an admittedly snarky blog I wrote (and enjoyed writing) in 2017, Ten Dollars an Hour or Mexico, I wrote of my fatigue with admonishments and perky insinuations that making a living post 55 was simply a matter of attitude and creativity.

-It would have been impossible to work any harder than I did searching for a decent job the years prior to that fateful day in 2014 when I walked into my CPA’s office with what remained of my investment portfolio and said, “I’m done.
+It would have been impossible to work any harder than I did, searching for a decent job for years prior to that fateful day in 2014 when I walked into my CPA’s office with what remained of my investment portfolio and said, “I’m done.
 I’m moving to Mexico.”
 To my astonishment, she looked at my math and supported the decision.

 What also has surprised me over the years is just how many other women have done it as well.
 I talk to women in line at the airport (we kind of stand out), snowbirds, house sitters, widows who play cards together every Monday under the palapas, and seasonal house sitters.